Pamela Malo, MHS, RD, Arivale Coach

 As for changing your environment—it is important, but not always in your control.
 For example—if sugary treats are a trigger for you, limiting your proximity may help.
 You can stop buying sweets and remove your favorite temptations from your house.
 But what if people keep bringing sweets to your office?
 What if members of your household still buy and eat them in front of you?
 Removing yourself from triggers is important, but it’s not always within your control.

 At the end of the day, small changes, or baby steps, implemented slowly over time may be the most realistic way for you to create lasting behavioral change.
 This may seem old-school in a world of instant fixes and cold turkey elimination diets, but wellness is a lifetime journey.
 By having the patience and diligence to wean yourself off of unhealthy behaviors and start practicing healthy behaviors bit by bit, you are better able to create change that sticks.

-“I have a Member who started out by just putting on his sneakers every day after work.
+“We have a member who started out by just putting on his sneakers every day after work.
 He’d then sit on the couch with his sneakers on and watch TV.
 Over a period of time, he was able to go out for a five-minute walk and that progressed over a few months to a 45-minute walk every day after work.
 Small changes make a huge difference!” — Coach Sandi

-“One of my Members has been frustrated with inconsistency in choosing fresh fruit instead of candy while at work.
+“One of our members has been frustrated with inconsistency in choosing fresh fruit instead of candy while at work.
 She decided to challenge herself with “an apple a day” for 30 days in a row and now she has created a healthy habit of eating an apple every day instead of candy, with a discovery of all of the delicious apple varieties.
 Making changes in your food choices and activity level is a journey, and it is the little choices each day that lead to big changes over time.” — Coach Bridget

 What tiny habits have you implemented that have resulted in a meaningful change?
 Share with us in the comments!